The Dave Clark Five: History

-BMG Rights Management, with whom Clark has recently joined forces to release the band's recordings, released a new DC5 greatest hits CD on 24 January 2020 in two configurations.

 Post break-up

-Dave Clark was also the band's manager and producer of their recordings.
 Following the group's break-up, Clark set up a media company.
 In the process, he acquired the rights to the 1960s pop series Ready Steady Go!.
 Additionally, he wrote and produced the 1986 London stage musical Time – The Musical where he directed the last performance of Sir Laurence Olivier.
 A two-disc vinyl album was released in conjunction with the stage production featuring music recorded by Julian Lennon (singing DC5's song "Because"), Freddie Mercury, Stevie Wonder, Cliff Richard, Ashford & Simpson and Olivier's selected dialogue.
 This double album was digitally remastered and released on iTunes in May 2012.

 Mike Smith teamed up with Mike d'Abo (previously with Manfred Mann) for one album in 1976.
 He also released a now-scarce CD in 2000 titled It's Only Rock & Roll and returned to performing in 2003 after a hiatus of 25 years.
-He formed Mike Smith's Rock Engine and did two mini-tours of the U.S. He died on 28 February 2008 in a Buckinghamshire hospital from pneumonia, a complication of a paralysing spinal injury sustained from a fall in 2003.
+He formed Mike Smith's Rock Engine and did two mini-tours of the US He died on 28 February 2008 in a Buckinghamshire hospital from pneumonia, a complication of a paralysing spinal injury sustained from a fall in 2003.

 Denis Payton died on 17 December 2006 at the age of 63 after a long battle with cancer.
 Rick Huxley died from emphysema on 11 February 2013 at the age of 72.
-Lenny Davidson taught guitar for many years at a school in Cambridgeshire, where he still lives.
+Lenny Davidson taught guitar for many years at a school in Cambridgeshire, the county he lives in.